mentaltemple/readme-generator/Develop/README.md

 ## Installation

-123
+j

 ## Usage

-4
+j

 ## Credits

+j

 ## Tests

-4
+j

 ## Questions

-For additional questions, you can check out my GitHub profile: https://github.com/4 or email me at 4
+For additional questions, you can check out my GitHub profile: https://github.com/j or email me at j

 ## License

-Unlicense
+This software is covered by the GPLv3 license.
+Please see more info here: https://choosealicense.com/licenses/gpl-3.0/